artursopelnik/tokens-gui/readme.md

 # Tokens GUI

-This example shows how to use jsonparser-cli to load tokens from style-dictionary into a GUI.
+This example shows how to use [jsoneditor-cli](https://github.com/artursopelnik/jsoneditor-cli) to load tokens from [style-dictionary](https://amzn.github.io/style-dictionary/) into a GUI.

 <img src="preview.png" alt="JSONEditor-CLI" width="600"/>